 Want to Learn More?

 At the forefront of electric motor distribution and repair services, Renown Electric is proud to serve a diverse range of customers and industries.
-With over three decades of experience, we understand the importance of protecting your Motor systems and minimizing production downtime.
+With over four decades of experience, we understand the importance of protecting your Motor systems and minimizing production downtime.

 To learn more about how protect your ball bearings and motors, check out our new eBook, “Avoiding Motor Shaft Voltage & Bearing Current Damage.”